Repeat Violent Victimisation

 • Considering victims’ experiences of seeking help and support, including barriers to access and views on which forms of support would be most helpful in future.

-The study will take place over 16 months and focus principally on in-depth, semi-structured, qualitative interviews with people who have direct experience of interpersonal RVV (n=90).
-This primary data collection will be conducted in three geographically defined communities characterised by high levels of deprivation and violent victimisation.
+The study will take place over 12 months and focus principally on in-depth, semi-structured, qualitative interviews with people who have direct experience of interpersonal RVV (n=60).

 Dr. Susan Batchelor is a Senior Lecturer in the School of Social and Political Sciences at the University of Glasgow, based in the Scottish Centre for Crime and Justice Research.
 She is an experienced violence researcher and research manager, with previous projects including: young people’s attitudes towards sexual violence (Zero Tolerance), girls’ views and experiences of violence (ESRC), young women sentenced to custody for violent offending (ESRC), risk assessment and risk management of children and young people involved in violent behaviour (RMA), alcohol and domestic abuse (RCA), youth gangs and knife carrying (Scottish Government), youth violence in Scotland (Scottish Government) and violence research in Scotland (Scottish Government).